Skip to main content

 Boller i Karry

-Danish meatballs in curry sauce - pork and veal meatballs in mild, creamy curry sauce served over rice.
-Popular weeknight dinner.
-Introduced in 1960s.
-Mild Danish-style curry, not spicy.
+Danish meatballs in curry sauce: pork and veal meatballs in a mild, creamy curry served over rice.
+A common weeknight dinner that caught on in the 1960s.
+The curry is gentle, Danish-style, not spicy.

 Allergens: